CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 That said, for safety reasons, Benjamin suggests getting baby’s first haircut done by a professional.
 “They may play a greater role in holding or positively distracting the child,” she says.

 The bottom line?
 Baby hair will change a lot throughout the early months and years of childhood.
 Take comfort knowing that newborn hair loss and baby hair regrowth isn’t typically a cause for concern.
-However, if you have questions about baby’s hair, don’t hesitate to flag them with your pediatrician—even if they don’t bring up the topic.
+However, if you have questions about baby’s hair and any bouts of infant baldness, don’t hesitate to flag them with your pediatrician—even if they don’t bring up the topic.
 “Baby scalp care is often overlooked, and not frequently discussed in the doctor’s office,” says Benjamin.
 Listen to your instincts and know that baby’s luscious locks will likely grow in soon.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.